 Getting a tattoo is a significant decision that requires prior planning.
 Anyone can get a meaningful tattoo, but we should treat the process more delicately if we already have issues with our mental health.

 As a global society, we don't discuss the therapeutic implications of tattoos enough.
-People get mental health tattoos to express what they have experienced.
-The tattoos also serve as a constant reminder of our progress, and an encouragement tactic, amongst other things.
+People get mental health tattoos to express what they have experienced or pay homage to a past event or memory.
+The tattoos also serve as a constant reminder of our progress and an encouragement tactic, amongst other things.

 Mental health tattoos also allow us to raise mental health awareness and show support to others.
-Whether they are for you or not, there's plenty to be inspired by with our selection of expressive designs linking art and mental health.
+Whether they are for you or not, there's plenty to be inspired by with our selection of expressive designs and bold statements linking art and mental health.

 Painter, Everett W., Therapeutic Aspects of Tattoo Acquisition: A Phenomenological Inquiry into the Connection Between Psychological Trauma and the Writing of Stories into Flesh.
 PhD diss., University of Tennessee, 2017.